MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 ### What license do I need to use Microsoft Flows in Virtual Agent?

 Every bot author will be automatically licensed to use Microsoft Flows.
 No extra steps are needed, as bot authors will be assigned a P2 Plan Flow license as part of their Virtual Agent license.
 For details, please refer to [Microsoft Flow Plans documentation](https://flow.microsoft.com/en-us/pricing/).
 ### I created some new flows for actions using Microsoft Flow, but they are not visible in Virtual Agent.
 Why?

 - The environment you are using to create your flows must be the same as the environment you are using for the bot.
-- Make sure to create your Flows in Solutions, as the Bot cannot see the Flows created in My Flows tab
+- Make sure to [create your Flows in Solutions](https://docs.microsoft.com/en-us/flow/overview-solution-flows), as the Bot cannot see the Flows created in My Flows tab.
 - Bots can only invoke Flows that have HTTP Request interfaces, so you need to select the right trigger for your Flow.
 Select **When Http Request is received** from the trigger list in the Microsoft Flow, and make sure you are using the **POST** method under advanced options in the trigger (or leave the method field empty, how it is by default).

 View this video on how to [create a Flow action](https://go.microsoft.com/fwlink/?linkid=2079323) that can be used with bots.

 ### I created a flow with HTTP Request trigger, and it's visible in my Bot, but when I test my Topic, it fails.
 Why?
 Please make sure this Flow is Turned On (enabled) on Flow portal.
 The Flows which are Turned Off (disabled) on Flows portal are visible to the Bot Designer and can be incorporated into an Action in the Dialog, but will fail at runtime until they are Turned On.

 ### What are the response formats that the Virtual Agent accepts, especially in the message response provided by the Flow action?